Skip to content

 A fabric odor mist isn't perfume for your clothes.
 If it's just fragrance in a spray bottle, it's doing the same thing as cheap deodorant — layering a pleasant smell on top of the problem.

 The key is the active ingredient.
-Zinc ricinoleate — the compound at the core of ODORSTRIKE — works through molecular binding.
+Zinc PCA — the neutralising active at the core of ODORSTRIKE — works through molecular binding.
 It doesn't perfume the odor.
 It deactivates it.

 The Difference